hovancik/stretchly/README.md

 - [ ] autostart app
 - [ ] start break anytime from menu
 - [ ] create keyboard shortcuts
+- [ ] color-picker for themes
+- [ ] information about when will be the next break

 ### Contributors
 *(by date of the first contribution)*